rhenaldkarrel/full-stack-dev-intern-test/EXPLANATION.md

 ## Debounce search functionality

 I created the search functionality everytime the users typing.
 But, I optimized it by utilizing `debounce` function so it won't perform API Call on every single letter typed by the user.
-I also gave a feedback about the words searched in the UI.

-`debounce.ts`
+`client/utils/debounce.ts`

 ```vue
 export function debounce(func: Function, delay: number) {